myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ## Introduction

-In this post we're looking at how we can have tenant specific services in a multi-tenant application in ASP.NET Core 8.
+This post discusses how we can have tenant specific services in a multi-tenant ASP.NET Core 8 application.

-We'll look at how we can modify the `IServiceProvider` backing `RequestServices` to proivde the capability to resolve different services for different tenants.
-This is useful when you want to have tenant specific services that are resolved based on the current tenant.
+We'll look at how we can modify the `IServiceProvider` behind `RequestServices` to proivde the capability to resolve different services for different tenants.
+This is useful if you want a tenant specific configuration for a resolved service or even a completely different implementation returned.

+### Acknowledgements

 First I want to acknowledge the huge amount of great information out there that really helped me out.
-I found these resources particularly good:
+I found these resources particularly good

 * [This StackOverflow post](https://stackoverflow.com/questions/38940241/autofac-multitenant-in-an-aspnet-core-application-does-not-seem-to-resolve-tenan/38960122#38960122)
 Great highlevel overview